SpongePowered/SpongeDocs/source/plugin/plugin-class.rst

 Your plugin can listen for particular events, called **state events**, to be notified about changes in the state of the game.
 In the example below, ``onServerStart()`` is called when the :javadoc:`GameStartedServerEvent` occurs; take note of the :javadoc:`Listener` annotation before the method.

+The example below will log a message upon starting the server.
+If your plugin is correctly loaded, you should see this message as part of the server's initialization output.

 .. code-block:: java